comp1800/web_template/README.md

 ## Usage

+To run the application locally:

+1.  **Clone** the repository.
+2.  **Install dependencies** by running `npm install` in the project root directory.
+3.  **Start the development server** by running the command: `npm run dev`.
-1. Open your browser and visit `http://localhost:3000`.
+4. Open your browser and visit the local address shown in your terminal (usually `http://localhost:5173` or similar).

+Once the application is running:

-2. Browse the list of hiking trails displayed on the main page.
+1. Browse the list of hiking trails displayed on the main page.
-3. Click the heart icon (or similar) to mark a trail as a favorite.
+2. Click the heart icon (or similar) to mark a trail as a favorite.
-4. View your favorite hikes in the favorites section.
+3. View your favorite hikes in the favorites section.

 ---